eclipse-edc/Connector/docs/developer/decision-records/2023-12-19-token-handling-refactor/README.md

 ### TokenGenerationService

-`TokenGenerationService` will be changed to remove the private key parameter from its constructor and instead have a `Supplier<PrivateKey>` passed to it (which may wrap a `KeyParserRegistry`):
+`TokenGenerationService` will be changed to remove the private key parameter from its constructor and instead have a `Supplier<PrivateKey>` passed to it (which may wrap a `PrivateKeyResolver`):

 ```java
 public interface TokenGenerationService {